 In 1999, we formally launched our companywide commitment to buying locally and called it Farm to Fork.
-We require our chefs to purchase at least 20 percent of their ingredients from small (under $5 million in sales), owner-operated farms and ranches located within 150 miles of their kitchens.
+(Read about how we celebrated the 15th anniversary by giving away $50,000 in Fork to Farm grants for farmers.)
+Our chefs strive to purchase at least 20 percent of their ingredients from small (under $5 million in sales), owner-operated farms and ranches located within 150 miles of their kitchens.
 (Here’s the rest of our criteria.)
 Such produce is often prepared and served within 48 hours of harvest.
 The result: healthier communities and customers, and spectacular flavors.

 By buying directly from farmers, we have much more control over what types of agribusiness we are supporting.
 We support true family farms where the owners live on or nearby the land, work it themselves, and therefore are conscientious stewards.
 We also support farmers who are preserving the diversity of our food choices by planting heirloom vegetables rather than genetically modified “super-produce.”